-- 1 Follow the safety guidelines listed in Safety instructions. - 2 If installed remove the front bezel.
-For more information, see Removing the front bezel. - △ | CAUTION: To maintain proper system cooling, drive blanks must be installed in all empty drive slots. - △ | CAUTION: Mixing drive blanks from previous generations of PowerEdge servers is not supported.
+- 1 Follow the safety guidelines listed in Safety instructions. - 2 If installed, remove the front bezel. - △ CAUTION: To maintain proper system cooling, drive blanks must be installed in all empty drive slots. - △ CAUTION: Mixing drive blanks from previous generations of PowerEdge servers is not supported.